-Requires a formal set up and annual accounts need to be drawn up in accordance with the Companies Act, and you will need to file an annual Return as well as the filing requirement of H M Revenue and Customs.
-Generally you will only need to pay tax once a year unless you fall into the payment on account regime.
-It is easy to introduce new shareholders; however it might be harder to raise working capital than with other structures, in the early years.
+Requires a formal set up and annual accounts need to be drawn up in accordance with the Companies Act and filed with Companies House along with a confirmation statement (previously referred to as an annual return) as well as complying with the tax filing requirements of HMRC.
+Generally you will only need to pay corporation tax once a year unless you fall into the payment on account regime.
+It is easy to introduce new shareholders; however, it might be harder to raise working capital than with other structures in the early years.

-The simplest of structures, no Companies Act requirements, no formal set up and no Annual Return to file and no filing fee to pay for.
+The simplest of structures, no Companies Act requirements, no formal set up, no confirmation statement to file and no filing fee to pay.
 Tax will be a big factor to consider as you get into the payment on account regime and pay your taxes twice a year.
-So if this is your preference do try and put some money away to meet that first tax bill, exactly as you will be expecting your clients to do!
+So if this is your preference do try and put some money away to meet that first income tax bill, exactly as you will be expecting your clients to do!

 Again, no formal set up requirements, save for your own partnership agreement!
 However, you will have an extra Partnership Return to file!

-A popular, recently new alternative to those structures above, and as regards the formalities, these are very similar to an ordinary partnership, but as always, check how the operational requirements may affect you.
+A popular alternative to those structures above, and as regards the formalities, these are very similar to an ordinary partnership, but as always, check how the operational requirements may affect you.

-If you are setting up with others, thinking of what might happen if you are unable to work for any reason will probably only be a passing paragraph in your Partnership or shareholders agreement, but if you are setting up on your own, either as a Sole Trader or a Limited Company what will happen to your business if you are unable to work.
+If you are setting up with others, what might happen if you are unable to work for any reason will probably only be a passing paragraph in your Partnership or shareholders' agreement, but should be a bigger priority if you are setting up on your own, either as a sole practitioner or a Limited Company.

-You will need to ensure that should you find it necessary to call on your alternate, that they have the capacity to take on your clients.
-Setting up an arrangement with a firm that has employees may be preferable to having an agreement with another Sole Trader, as, in the event you are unable to work at all, it may be easier for the alternate to accommodate the immediate requirement to service the needs of your clients.
+You will need to ensure that, should you find it necessary to call on your alternate, they have the capacity to take on your clients.
+Setting up an arrangement with a firm that has employees may be preferable to having an agreement with another sole practitioner, as, in the event you are unable to work at all, it may be easier for the alternate to accommodate the requirement to service the immediate needs of your clients.

 Another consideration is the Annual Accounting Scheme.
-You only have to complete one return and payments are made by direct debit smoothing out payments, though by not completing quarterly returns could lead you to fall behind with your own book keeping so making quarterly returns could might be a good discipline to keep you up-to-date.
+You only have to complete one return and payments are made by direct debit smoothing out payments, though not completing quarterly returns could lead you to fall behind with your own book keeping and making quarterly returns could be a good discipline to keep you up-to-date.